Language learning is an artificial exercise that occupies time, money, and effort that could be better spent doing language acquisition.

 It certainly is not an age-appropriate activity for your young learners.

 Language-learning inspired methods are progressive and cumulative, normally tied to a preset syllabus that includes memorization of vocabulary.
-It seeks to transmit to the student knowledge about the language, its functioning and grammatical structures, its contrasts with the student’s native language, knowledge that hopefully will produce the practical skills of understanding and speaking the language.
+It seeks to transmit to the student knowledge about the language, its functioning and grammatical structures, its contrasts with the student’s native language, a knowledge that hopefully will produce the practical skills of understanding and speaking the language.

 Many language-learning apps, audio courses, and websites claim that they focus on communication.
 However, their “conversation” drills resemble more traditional classes than real conversations.